mvjkel1/spotify-fav/README.md

 ## Current status

-This project is in the initial development phase, so the README is a work in progress.
-Updates will be made as development continues.
+This project is currently in its early development stages, and the README is being actively updated.
+I will continue to refine and expand it as the project evolves.

 ### Overview